FxOmar/Nixify/README.md

  Still under development.

 ##### Parameters:
+- `fn`: A callback function to be invoked right after a response.
 	- `request`: A representation of the Request API, encapsulating HTTP configurations.
 	- `response`: A representation of the Response API.
 	- `config`: An object with `NixifyInstance` configurations.

 ##### Example: